Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Much colder air will sweep from the Central states to the East and South Wednesday into Thursday.
-The average drop in high and low temperatures behind the cold front will be 15-20 degrees Fahrenheit, but even greater in some locations.
+Much colder air will sweep from the Central states to the East and South into Thursday.
+The average drop in high and low temperatures behind the cold front will be 15-20 degrees Fahrenheit, with even greater drops in some locations.

-Farther southeast, as a sweep of Arctic air expands, bands of lake-effect snow will develop off lakes Michigan, Huron, Erie and Ontario, with interstates 75, 79, 80, 81, 86, 90 and 196 primarily affected by pockets of heavy snow, snow-covered roads and poor visibility.
+Farther southeast, as Arctic air expands, bands of lake-effect snow will develop off lakes Michigan, Huron, Erie and Ontario, with interstates 75, 79, 80, 81, 86, 90 and 196 primarily affected by pockets of heavy snow, snow-covered roads and poor visibility.

-"Wind gusts over 40 mph could cause airline delays in cities including Minneapolis, Chicago, Detroit and Cleveland," Buckingham warned.
+"Wind gusts over 40 mph could cause airline delays in cities including Minneapolis, Chicago, Detroit and Cleveland," AccuWeather Meteorologist Brandon Buckingham warned.

 Thanksgiving Day: Great Lakes, Northwest travel troubles

-By Thanksgiving Day, the majority of travel problems in the U.S. will be largely confined to less than 100 miles off the shores of the Great Lakes and the zone from the northern part of the Rockies to the coastal Northwest.
+By Thanksgiving Day, most of travel problems in the U.S. will be largely confined to less than 100 miles off the shores of the Great Lakes and the zone from the northern part of the Rockies to the coastal Northwest.

-Bands of heavy lake-effect snow will expand well inland over Michigan, the northern parts of Indiana, Ohio and Pennsylvania, and across western, central and northern New York.
+Bands of heavy lake-effect snow will expand well inland over Michigan, the northern parts of Indiana, Ohio and Pennsylvania, as well as across western, central and northern New York.

-An area of accumulating snow will push inland in the Northwest to northern and central Idaho, much of Montana and northern Wyoming.
+Accumulating snow will spread inland from the Northwest to northern and central Idaho, much of Montana and northern Wyoming.

 Along the I-5 corridor in Washington and Oregon, slow and slick travel is to be expected due to rain as the atmospheric river continues.

-In central and South Florida, some disruptions due to spotty thunderstorms are possible.
+In central and South Florida, spotty thunderstorms may cause brief disruptions.

 Thanksgiving Day parade weather in NYC

-While the weather will be free of rain (and snow) in New York City on Thanksgiving Day, gusty winds may pose some trouble for those spending time outdoors.
-This includes both parade goers and balloon handlers for the traditional parade in New York City in the morning.
+While conditions will be free of rain (and snow) in New York City on Thanksgiving Day, gusty winds may pose some challenges for those spending time outdoors.
+This includes both paradegoers and balloon handlers for the traditional parade in New York City in the morning.

 More to Read: